 The majority of MHSA funding for Recovery-Oriented Treatment Services is allocated to Full Service Partnership (FSP) Programs.
-The remaining funds are distributed to the following: (1) the Behavioral Health Access Center, (2) the Prevention and Recovery in Early Psychosis Program, (3) Trauma Recovery Programs, (4) the Integration of Behavioral Health and Juvenile Justice, (5) the Integration of Behavioral Health and Primary Care, (6) Dual Diagnosis Residential Care and (7) Expanding Outpatient Clinic Capacity.
+The remaining funds are distributed to the following: (1) the Prevention and Recovery in Early Psychosis Program, (2) Trauma Recovery Programs, (3) the Behavioral Health and Juvenile Justice Integration, (4) Dual Diagnosis Residential Treatment, (5) the Behavioral Health Access Center, and (6) Behavioral Health and Primary Care Integration.
 INN funding also supports several programs in this MHSA service category.